-Selling and distribution expenses for the year ended December 31, 2018 were \$1.2 million, compared to \$ million for the year ended December 31, 2019.
-This of \$ million was primarily due to .
+Selling and distribution expenses for the year ended December 31, 2018 were \$1.2 million, compared to \$25.6 million for the year ended December 31, 2019.
+This increase of \$24.4 million was primarily due to increased costs in 2019 associated with commercial preparation activities for our BCMA program.